kubernetes/kops/docs/contributing/bazel.md

 ## Overview

-Building with Bazel offers a deterministic, faster build, including creating smaller docker images.
+Building with Bazel offers a deterministic, faster build, including creating smaller container images.

 While bazel works well for small projects, building with kubernetes still has a few challenges.
 We take the following approach: